-Students are expected to have a knowledge of chemistry, mathematics and engineering principals.
+Recommended background: knowledge of chemistry, mathematics and engineering principles.

 CM 4401.
 UNIT OPERATIONS OF CHEMICAL ENGINEERING I. Cat.
 I

 Laboratory-application of fundamental theories to practical chemical engineering operations.
 Emphasis is on building the student's understanding and ability to approach the problems of design and operations of large scale chemical processing equipment.